 A second visually stunning Viking art style is the Urnes-style architecture dating from the 1050s to the 12th century.
-Carved wooden panels depict sinuous animals that are interlaced and looped, with long eyes pointing forward.
-Additionally, snakes and plants are depicted.
-It sometimes appears that the greyhound-like creature is engaged in a battle with a serpent.
+The carved wooden panels show sinuous animals with interlaced and looped shapes.
+These animals have long eyes that point forward, highlighting their design.
+Notably, the panels also feature detailed depictions of snakes and plants.
+Some of the carvings reveal a greyhound-like creature fighting a serpent, adding a dramatic flair to the artwork.

 Is Viking art tattoo historically accurate?

-The Vikings were known to wear tattoos as a sign of strength, as a sign of respect to the Gods, and as a visual representation of their devotion to family, battle, and their way of life.
+Wearing tattoos was a common practice among Vikings, symbolizing strength and a sign of respect for their gods.
+They also believed tattoos were a visual representation of their devotion to family, battle, and their way of life.
 You will find today many tattoo designs taking a rather free inspiration from the Viking culture and we encourage you to do your own research before committing to a so-called Viking tattoo studio.